akltech/Object-Detection/README.md

     ```
     out.write(frame)
     ```
   8. To process OpenCV's HighGUI event messages, such as initilaizing the GUI window and closing it after timer invoke the ```waitKey()``` function.
-Pass this method a parameter to tell it the number of milliseconds to wait to close the window—for example, ```waitKey(20)``` waits up to twenty milliseconds to stop processing the GUI events.
+Pass this method a parameter to signal the number of milliseconds to wait to close the window—for example, ```waitKey(20)``` waits up to twenty milliseconds to stop processing the GUI events.
 Regardless of the timeout value, ```waitKey()``` returns instantly with key input.
 However, an additional condition is required to stop a video with a key event, as shown in the following code sample:
 <br></p>
     ```
     if cv2.waitKey(25) & 0xFF == ord('q'):